Temporary Like Achilles: Lyrical interpretation

 The narrator of the song is being kept waiting by a woman that he wishes to be romantically involved with; she is guarded by "Achilles".
 When the narrator enters her hallway, and "Lean[s] against [her] velvet door", he sees a scorpion crawl across her "circus floor".
 Music journalist Daryl Sanders described the song as "a lover's lament built around one of the album's recurring themes: the narrator being blocked in one way or another, resulting in unfulfilled sexual longing".
 During the bridge, the narrator asks whether the woman he is talking to has a heart "made out of stone, or is it lime, or is it solid rock".
 Shelton pondered why the bodyguard was named after Achilles, and why he is temporary; he also wrote: "A whole poem could grow from one throwaway line: 'I'm helpless, like a rich man's child.'"

 Classics scholar Owen Ewald has suggested that the song is inspired by the Iliad.
-Thomas Strunk, nother classicist, has argued that classical poetry influenced Dylan, and also noted Dylan was a member of the Latin club at High School.
+Thomas Strunk, another classicist, has argued that classical poetry influenced Dylan, and also noted Dylan was a member of the Latin club in his high school years.
 Dylan mentioned the Odyssey, and specifically Odysseus' trip to see Achilles in the underworld, in his Nobel Prize in Literature acceptance speech.
 Monica Silveira Cyrino, another classics scholar, notes that the reference in the song to Achilles being "hungry, like a man in drag" recalls the episode where Achilles's mother Thetis disguises him in her clothes, so that he can hide with the daughters of Lycomedes.

 Scholar of American literature Geoff Ward felt that "the layered ironies of 'Temporary Like Achilles' or 'Stuck Inside of Mobile with the Memphis Blues Again' mock both the authenticity cult of folk music, and the waftings of the incoming hippie generation, in one swoop".